No Products in the Cart

 l Home Projector distance for optimal screen aspect ratio 16:10*1.134 = projection distance for screen aspect ratio 4:3.

 In the future, more projectors will be moved from the cinema to your bedroom and living room.
 Then the first thing to consider is the projection distance.
 If you live in a very small space then use an ultra-short focus projector that can project a large 100-inch screen in just 2 feet.
 If your apartment has a projection distance longer than 9 feet, then use a DangBei's home projector.
-DangBei's newest product delivers 1.2:1 projection ratio and HDR.10 technology, with a contrast ratio of 10,000:1.
+DangBei's newest product delivers a 1.2:1 projection ratio and HDR.10 technology, with a contrast ratio of 10,000:1.
 Only need 9 feet, you can enjoy the 120-inch large-screen viewing experience.
 The device is equipped with the Mstar 938 chip, compatible with 4K, running without jam.
 Let you and your family not only enjoy Netflix and other streaming media but also can be paired with the Switch and PS4 to immerse yourself in the first vision.